-The following is a detailed explanation of my Formulated Spread Indicator (FSI) which we use to predict outcomes of NBA and NCAAB games.
+The following is an explanation of my Formulated Spread Indicator (FSI) which is used to predict outcomes of NBA and NCAAB games.
 The FSI is very similar to the formula the bookmakers use to set their lines.
 The difference being that the bookmakers lines then get adjusted relative to the public perception and amount of action on each side.
 The FSI is in essence, the "true" spread.

 The FSI formula takes into consideration 4 factors which I believe are the best 4 indicators to predict a true and accurate spread.
 Once the FSI is calculated, I take this number relative to the Vegas spread in order to come up with the pick as well as the number of units to wager.